What are they?

 Can a member/beneficiary choose the form in which the death benefits are paid?

-Typically a binding or non-lapsing nomination deals with who the trustee must pay, but not the form of payment (ie lump sum, pension or combination, if the fund’s governing rules allow).
-The choice of form of payment typically lies with the trustee, but in some cases the trustee may allow the beneficiary to choose the form of payment, subject to the beneficiary being eligible to receive a death benefit pension under super law.
+Typically a binding or non-lapsing nomination specifies who the trustee must pay, but not the form of payment (ie lump sum, pension or combination).
+The trustee will typically determine the form in which the benefits are paid, but in some cases the beneficiary may be able to choose the form of payment, provided they are eligible to receive a death benefit pension under super law.

-However, some funds offer nominations that require the trustee to pay a beneficiary as a pension, subject to the beneficiary being eligible to receive a pension.
+Some funds also offer nominations that require the trustee to pay a pension to the beneficiary, subject to them being eligible to receive a pension.
 For example, a fund may offer child pension nominations which direct the trustee to pay death benefits to a member’s child as a pension.

 When a member commences a pension from a fund, the fund may allow the member to nominate a dependant (usually the spouse) to continue to receive the pension after the member’s death.
 This type of nomination is known as a reversionary beneficiary nomination and is usually binding on the trustee, provided the nominated beneficiary is eligible to receive a pension.